34 Fun Things To Do in Melbourne with Kids [in 2023]

 19. Look for fairies

 Beyond the Fairies Tree, Fitzroy Gardens has plenty of other activities for families.
-There’s a playground, a conservatory with a variety of plants, and even a miniature Tudor village.
+There’s a playground for the kids, a conservatory for plant lovers and even a miniature Tudor village.
 It’s also a great place for a picnic with the kids.

 20. Hang out at the NGV